djmaildj/avr-infra/README.md

 > **New in recent versions:** AVR now supports integration with OpenAI Realtime Speech-to-Speech.
 You can find an example configuration in the `docker-compose-openai-realtime.yml` file.

 > If the provider you want to integrate does not support ASR but only Speech-to-Text, we've implemented support for this as well.
-Simply add the `avr-asr-to-tts` container between `avr-core` and your TTS container.
+Simply add the `avr-asr-to-stt` container between `avr-core` and your STT container.
 You can find an example using ElevenLabs STT in the `docker-compose-elevenlabs.yml` file.

 ## Key Features